 \section{Creatinine Data Application}

-We provide plots for rest of the main effects and interaction effects not presented in Section \ref{sec:appresults}.
+We provide plots for rest of the main effects and interaction effects not presented in Section 5.3.
 In Figure \ref{suppfig:me-plots}, we plot the estimated main effects of the metals Antimony, Barium, Cobalt, Lead, Manganese, Strontium, Thallium, Tin, and Tungsten.
-In Figure \ref{suppfig:ie_plots}, we plot the estimated interaction surface between Molybdenum and Tin.
+In Figure \ref{suppfig:ie_plots}, we plot the estimated interaction surface between Cadmium and Manganese.